Defense for Domestic Violence Charges in Irvine

 Vigorously Defending Your Rights

 Anyone charged with domestic violence cases has something to lose, especially if you hold a professional license or have a job that requires backgrounds checks.
 Conviction of spousal abuse or domestic abuse charges may jeopardize your career, your family, and even your financial stability.
-This makes our Irvine criminal defense firm the firm you need to vigorously defend your rights.
+This makes our Irvine domestic violence defense firm the firm you need to vigorously defend your rights.
 We will file all pre-trial motions, negotiate with district attorneys and judges and ultimately engage in trial, always pursuing the best interest of our clients.

 A few examples of domestic violence crimes we handle: